Numerical computation of Stephenson's g-functions in multiply connected domains: Domains bounded by slits

 \begin{example} {\rm Let the sets $E_k$ be defined recursively by

 with $E_0=[1,2]$.
 Note that

 is the middle-thirds Cantor set of the interval $[1,2]$.
 We assume that the basepoint is $z_0=0$ and $\Omega_k$ is the unbounded multiply connected domain in the exterior of the closed set $E_k$.
 The graphs of the $g$-function $g(r)$, for $k=0,2,4,8,16,32$, computed with $n=2^{13}$ are shown in Figure~\ref{fig:CantS}.
 These graphs illustrate that the $g$-function for the domain $\Omega_k$ is non-constant and exhibits a finite number of points where its first derivative is discontinuous.
+These points correspond to the values of $r$ at the $2^k$ left-ends of the intervals making up the set $E_k$.
 Note that, for this domain $\Omega_k$, the graphs of the $h$-function for $k=16$ and $k=32$ are presented in~\cite[Fig~8]{green24}.
 In contrast, these graphs consist of a finite number of horizontal line segments which correspond to those values of $r$ when the capture circle is not intersecting the slits and is otherwise an increasing function.

 As is apparent in Figure~\ref{fig:CantS}, the values of the $g$-function, as a function of $k$, decrease slightly as $k$ increases.
 However, it seems that these graphs approach some curve as $k$ increases and it is difficult to tell the graphs apart from each other, e.g., it is not possible in Figure~\ref{fig:CantS} to distinguish between the graphs for $k=16$ and $k=32$. }\end{example}